bioshape-analysis/npet-cg-sim/README.md

 lmp_serial < in.merge_tunnel
 ```

-Then map effective charges onto the CG beads of the tunnel and ribosome, follow the steps in
+Then map effective charges onto the CG beads of the refined tunnel and ribosome models, following the steps in
 ```
 # under the "CG_model" folder
 `charged_wall.py`